Sailfin Tetra (Crenuchus spilurus)

 |TDS||18 - 90|

-Natural Habitat of the Sailfin Tetra
+Photos of the Sailfin Tetra

 Sailfin Tetras can be found in the Orinoco and Amazon Basins, as well as various coastal rivers of French Guiana, Guyana and Suriname in South America.
 These fish inhabit minor tributaries and forest streams and often transpire in flooded forests during periods of high water.